Response hook

 url (string) | Full request URL |

-method (string) | Request HTTP method |
+method (string) | HTTP request method |

-body (string) | Request HTTP body (request payload) |
+body (string) | HTTP request body (request payload) |

 Utilities